Not a single page is lost, not one line faded or illegible. I have faithfully kept everything.

 March to August 2014

-Added a glossary to the tutorial, named the tentive (ten, o, intention), intentive (int, ol, intended point in causal chain), motivational (mot, ul, motivational context), episodic (eps, oR, episode, ‘act’), and scenic (sce, or, scene, ‘stage’) cases, and added a rather technical background section to the page about units of measurement.
+Added a glossary to the tutorial, named the tentive (ten, o, intention), intentive (int, ol, intended point in causal chain), motivational (mot, ul, motivational context), episodic (eps, oR, episode, ‘act’), and scenic (sce, or, scene, ‘stage’) cases, and added a rather technical background chapter to the page about units of measurement.
 Continue adding grammatical words to the English / Lemizh dictionary and fiddling with minor issues.

 March to May 2013